-Separate presentation of integral and non-integral (i.e. the use of 'main business activities of an entity' and 'return individually and largely independently of the other assets of the entity') seems to change in different parts of the ED.associates and joint ventures
+Separate presentation on the useface of 'main business activities the statement of profit or loss

-- 64 EFRAG notes that the IASB's proposals does not support the IASB proposal to require an entity to present on the face of the statement of profit or loss a subtotal for operating profit or loss and income and expenses from integral associates and joint ventures.
-The proposed new subtotal would also apply to the give undue prominence to the two categories (integral/non integral), would be highly judgemental and, as such, not add significant information value to the statement of profit or loss. - 4265 EFRAG suggests, should the IASB go forward with the proposal of separating the two categories, to require to present the results of all integral associates and joint ventures as a separate line item below and close to the operating profit subtotal on the face of the profit or loss and to require to present a split between "integral" and "non-integral" in the notes to the financial statements, which may raise questions about the applicability of the proposed definitions of integral and non-integral in this context.
-For example, if an entity elects to account for its investments.
-This would allow users to make their decisions regarding the classification of an entity's interests in associates and joint ventures at cost in its separate financial statements, this will raise the question of whether the classification of its investments as integral or non-integral will apply.
+65 EFRAG does not support the IASB proposal to require an entity'entity to present on the face of the statement of profit or loss a subtotal for operating profit or loss and 'return individuallyincome and largely independently of the expenses from integral associates and joint ventures.
+The proposed new subtotal would give undue prominence to the two categories (integral/non integral), would be highly judgemental and, as such, not add significant information value to the statement of profit or loss.

+- 66 Should the IASB go forward with the proposal of separating the two categories, EFRAG suggests to require to present the results of all associates and joint ventures as a separate line item or subtotal below and close to the operating profit subtotal on the face of the profit or loss and to require to disclose an illustration of the split between "integral" and "non-integral" in the notes to the financial statements.
+This would allow users to make their decisions regarding the classification of an entity's interests in associates and joint ventures. - 4067 EFRAG also notes that in specific circumstances equity accounted investments (associates and joint ventures) may need to be reported in the operating category, such as in the circumstances illustrated in paragraph 15(a)15(a) of this letter and suggests the IASB to work on further refinement of the definition of integral and nonintegral, such as when the risks and rewards from the investments impact other assets of the entity') seems to change in different parts of the ED.parties (e.g. creditors, policyholders) than the shareholders.
-Similarly, for subsidiaries in the separate financial statements this will raise the question of whether the classification of its investments as More guidance on integral and non-integral will apply.associates and joint ventures

-- 43 EFRAG considers that there is a need for the IASB to further discuss how its proposals in general would apply to the separate financial statements, including the challenges that may arise in practice to those who prepare and use separate financial statements. - 4466 Should the IASB decide to proceed with its proposals, EFRAG suggests to expand the new paragraph 20D of IFRS 12to widen the scope of integral associates and joint ventures to address, for example, joint arrangements in capital intensive industries, start-ups, co-operations in research and development, co-operations (minority positions) in foreign markets, etc. and to include additional indicators and more examples with the objective of reducing the level of judgement involved when making a distinction between integral and non-integral entities.

-Considering that the Insurance sector

-67 The IASB should consider the presentation of the results of integral and non-integral associates and joint-ventures in two-line items within operating category for insurance industry.
-This would reflect the business model of insurance entities.